 This seems like a super niche blog post topic, right?
 But actually, when your child was a Montessori student for her preschool years and then enters public school, she’s already going to be ahead academically.
 Montessori education simply introduces certain concepts much earlier than mainstream preschools do, so it’s not uncommon for a Montessori child […]

-My small group coaching members asked for some printable materials inspired by the Science of Reading, so I got to work putting together a bunch of phonological and phonemic awareness activities!
+My Printable Pals asked for some printable materials inspired by the Science of Reading, so I got to work putting together a bunch of phonological and phonemic awareness activities!
 This Montessori phonological awareness activity works on blending two small words to make a bigger word.
-When you’re first presenting this work, only choose […]
+When you’re first presenting this work, only choose a few […]

 As a Montessori teacher/homeschooler, there’s a lot of material preparation that goes into lesson prep.
 When I was teaching myself, I would make anything that didn’t require too much research — matching cards, 3-part cards, etc. If I wanted things that had actual facts on them, I would buy them — because teaching is hard […]